 - Paella: This is Spain’s most iconic dish.
 It is a Sunday meal consisting of rice, fish and shellfish, saffron and other necessities.
 You can order a fish or chicken version;

-- Tortilla: This dish comes from the interior of Spain and is a thick omelet filled with potatoes and onions.
+- Tortilla: This is a typical Spanish dish and is a thick omelet filled with potatoes and onions.

 - Tapas: Tapas are popular because this is a main course in a small version.
 Patatas bravas are tapas that you definitely want to taste;